AndreGaglione/readMe_try/README.md

 ### <a name="4.2">4.2 HTML </a>
-A very large page is created with many <div> and this increases the weight of the page.
+A very large page is created with many "<div>" and this increases the weight of the page.

 -> Do not use an HTML page but create a custom model with a behavior similar to Google Maps